FabricMC/fabric-docs/develop/data-generation/item-models.md

 ### Handheld {#handheld}

 Handheld item models are generally used by tools and weapons (axes, swords, trident).
 They are rotated and positioned a little differently from the simple models to look more natural in hand.
-Other than that, they look exactly the same as the simple ones.

 ::: tabs